Blog 10 Best AI Observability Tools for LLMs (2026)

 4. Are there open-source AI observability tools available?

-Yes, several open-source tools are available.
-For example, Langfuse offers prompt and chain-level tracing, token usage monitoring, and latency tracking with flexible cloud or self-hosted deployment.
-Arize AI also offers Phoenix, an open-source edition supporting model span tracing and drift detection.
+Yes.
+Langfuse offers prompt and chain-level tracing, token monitoring, and latency tracking with self-hosted or cloud deployment.
+Arize also offers Phoenix, an open-source edition supporting span tracing and drift detection.

 5. What are examples of AI observability use cases?